 1.11 Extension of Filing Deadline for Military Personnel or Support Staff Serving in a Combat Zone

+1. Statutory Provision

-Statutory Provision Title 30, Delaware Code, Chapter 3, §376.
+Title 30, Delaware Code, Chapter 3, §376.

+2. Description

-- Description Military personnel who serve in a combat zone (pursuant to Section 112 of the IRC) are permitted to file their income tax returns up to 195 days after leaving the combat zone. - Estimated Revenue Loss FY 19: Negligible FY 20: Negligible - 4.
-Assessment
+Military personnel who serve in a combat zone (pursuant to Section 112 of the IRC) are permitted to file their income tax returns up to 195 days after leaving the combat zone.

+3. Estimated Revenue Loss

+FY 23: Negligible

+FY 24: Negligible

+4. Assessment

 Delaware's General Assembly implemented this provision in 1991 in response to Operation Desert Storm.
 Legislators recognized the practical difficulty of requiring military personnel to file a state personal income tax form while actively engaged in an overseas military operation.

 This item is the most effective means of achieving its purpose fiscally and benefits those intended.
 The resulting impacts on final payments and refunds are minor.
 This provision is included as a tax preference because the filing deadline extension functions as a tax deferral in cases where a payment is due with the final return.
 While the deferral of final payment may amount to an interest-free loan from the state to the taxpayer, it is likely that many reservists' wage withholding levels were not adjusted to compensate for lower earnings during military service.
 In these cases, this filing deadline extension may actually result in the deferral of refund checks.

+5. Inadvertent Effects

+None noted.